Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 Kerry Scott, a professional genealogist and author of How to Use Evernote for Genealogy: A Step-By-Step Guide to Organize Your Research and Boost Your Genealogy Productivity (Family Tree Books), uses Evernote to catalog a small collection of family heirlooms.
 She snaps a photo of each item with the Evernote app on her mobile phone, then enters a description with the names of relevant people, occasions and places.
 A tag such as #diningroom or #office indicates the location of the artifact.

-“The free version of Evernote indexes anything printed on the item you’re photographing,” Scott adds, “which is especially cool for dishes because it will make the brand or pattern name searchable by keyword.”
-(Premium versions of Evernote also will index any PDF files you attach to your notes.)
+Premium versions of Evernote will index any PDF files you attach to your notes—even brand names on objects like dishes.
 To take advantage of the text-recognition feature, photograph all sides of items like china or silver, which may have manufacturer and pattern or model details on the back.

-You also can also create a simple Table of Contents for all the notes in your Family Archive notebook in four steps:
+You also can also create a simple, dedicated Table of Contents for all the notes in your Family Archive notebook.

 Recollector is cross-platform management system designed for home collectors.
 Originally developed by an antique map enthusiast, this software can be used to manage collections of any size and kind—including the photos, letters and artifacts in a typical family archive.
 It uses free mobile apps for Android and Apple iPhone and iPad to sync data via Dropbox and view your catalog from a library or family reunion.
 You can download a free trial version, which comes with a small collection catalog for users to work with.

 You can view your collection data as a list, in an image gallery, or in a detailed single-item viewing window.
 Open images for high-resolution viewing.
 All fields are customizable.
 Recollector can be used as a general box inventory for a family archive, but it is ideal as a total family archive catalog.